 QSWP also used a points system like the Express Entry system.
 The rating of points for various attributes is a bit different, but the principle is the same.
 It is based on factors like language proficiency, educational qualifications, family ties in Quebec, work experience, etc.

 In order to apply, you have to fill out an online application and then allow some time for the immigration officials to determine your eligibility.
 If you are deemed eligible, then a CSQ will be granted which can then be used to apply for a permanent residency.

 Investors who are willing to invest a minimum of CAD $2million in a government-controlled venture capital fund can apply for permanent residency.
 There are two main programs geared towards investors:

-Immigrant Investor Venture Capital (IIVC)
+What is the Immigrant Investor Venture Capital (IIVC)?

 This program is for those investors who want to move to a province of Canada other than Quebec.
 A personal net worth of CAD $10 million is the minimum requirement for eligibility.
 Inheritance money cannot count towards the 10 million minimum.
 It has to be sourced through business or investments.

 Once you send in an application, the source of your wealth will be analyzed.
 Besides wealth, your educational qualification also needs to be higher than a post-secondary degree.
 The higher your educational qualification, the better it will be from the IIVC’s application point-of-view.